KHAAdotPK/MachineLearning/propagation.md

         what is an error signal?
         -------------------------
         1. For the correct context word (where oneHot is 1), the gradient is (predicted_probabilities - 1), meaning the model's prediction was off by that much.
         2. For all other words (where oneHot is 0), the gradient is simply predicted_probabilities, meaning the model incorrectly assigned a nonzero probability to these words(meaning the model's prediction was off by that much, which the whole of predicted_probability for that out of context word).

+        The gradient calculation comes from the derivative of cross-entropy loss (see cross-entropy.md for detailed mathematical derivation)
      */
     Collective<T> grad_u = Numcy::subtract<double>(fp.positive_predicted_probabilities, oneHot);